tompadz/VSCODesctopClient/README.md

 # VSCO desctop app

-A simple photo viewer app for VSCO social network
+A simple profile viewer app for VSCO social network

 ![preview](./img/preview.png)

 ## Features
 - Search users
 - Customizable search filters

+## Soon...
+- User subscription
+- Mp4 format support
-- Download photos
+- Download profile files in one click
+- Full file preview

+> If you notice an error while using the application, do you have any ideas for new updates or just have questions, be sure to [post it](https://github.com/tompadz/VSCDesctopClient/issues), this is the only way I can answer this quickly

 ## Installation

 ### Windows

 Well, it's too easy.
-[Download](https://google.com/) and install the latest app....enjoy!
+[Download](https://github.com/tompadz/VSCODesctopClient/releases) and install the latest app....enjoy!

 ### MacOS